ganga-devs/GangaGSoC2024/README.md

 python3 -m venv GSoC
 cd GSoC/
 . bin/activate
-python -m pip install --upgrade pip wheel python -m pip install -e git+https://github.com/YOUR-GITHUB-USERNAME-HERE/GangaGSoC2021#egg=gangagsoc
+python -m pip install --upgrade pip wheel setuptools python -m pip install -e git+https://github.com/YOUR-GITHUB-USERNAME-HERE/GangaGSoC2022#egg=gangagsoc
 ```

 Through the dependency, this will install Ganga as well, such that you can work with it directly inside the virtualenv.
 Please note that while the Ganga code is all python3, there are a few of the wrapper scripts that are still in python2.
 So you will need to have a working python2 installation available on your system.
 Also note that Ganga will only work on linux/unix like systems.

+## Communication

 Communication is an important part of working in GSoC.
-Please just ask by email to all/any of the developers about anything that you are in doubt about.
+We use the CERN Mattermost server for instant messaging about the project.
+Please
+- Create a CERN external account by following the instructions at https://account.cern.ch/account/externals/
+- Follow the link https://mattermost.web.cern.ch/signup_user_complete/?id=6t4p1zptyp8pdn6ptore9ex9hw to
+  join the Ganga Team in MatterMost.
+You can install MatterMost as an application, or you can just use it inside your browser.
+- When you have joined the Ganga Team, please join the GSoC2022 channel at https://mattermost.web.cern.ch/ganga/channels/gsoc2022.
+- Introduce yourself with a few words to the channel.

+It is by far the best if most communication is public in the MatterMost channel, but you can also instant message Ulrik (@egede) for more specific issues.
+Please do not post solutions to the challenge to the channel but you are welcome to discuss issues regarding the challenge.

 ## Completing challenge

 To complete the challenge you should push everything to the main branch of your forked repository.
 Then please send an email to us that you have finished.
 In the repository, we expect
 - That the `setup.py` file is updated with any extra `python` package dependencies that you may have introduced.
 - That there is a file `PROJECT.md` that documents what you have done and how we can test it.
-If you perform the GUI task below, make sure to include some images or short screen grabbed movies that illustrate the functionality.
+You can also include images or short screen grabbed movies that illustrate the functionality.
 - Add a file CV.pdf that cotains your CV.
-- That you have implemented tests of the code that can be tested with `pytest` to illustrate that everything works as expected.
+- That you have implemented tests of the code that can be tested with `unittest` to illustrate that everything works as expected.
 Tests should be placed in the directory `test` and have self-explaining names.
-- That anything (like interaction with GUI), that can not easily be made to work with `pytest` is fully explained.

 ## Ganga initial task

-As stated above everybody should attempt to complete this task
+Start by performing this task.

 1) Demonstrate that you can run a simple `Hello World` Ganga job that executes on a `Local` backend.
 2) Create a job in Ganga that demonstrates splitting a job into multiple pieces and then collates the results at the end.